RuiLi0526/ruili0526.github.io/_pages/about.md

 🤝 **Looking for a Fall 2025 Ph.D. position at 🇺🇸.
 If you are interested in working with me, please drop me an email.**

 # 🔥 News
+- *2024.08*: &nbsp;🎉🎉 Starting a new position as Research Engineer at DAMO Academy, Alibaba Group!
 - *2024.03*: &nbsp;🎉🎉 One paper (TableLLM) is accepted by IJCNN 2024!
 - *2024.03*: &nbsp;🎉🎉 Two papers ([Iter-CoT](https://arxiv.org/abs/2304.11657), [Guide-Align](https://arxiv.org/pdf/2403.11838.pdf)) are accepted by NAACL 2024!
 - *2024.02*: &nbsp;🎉🎉 One paper ([APOLLO](https://arxiv.org/abs/2212.07249)) is accepted by COLING 2024!